PetyaKatsarova/born2broot_42/README.md

 2. sudo groupadd evaluating // create an evaluating group
 3. getent group // check if the group has been created

    ## Part 6.3 - Greating User and Assigning to a group

-cut -d: -f1 /etc/passwd // check all local users
+1. cut -d: -f1 /etc/passwd // check all local users
-sudo adduser new_username // create a username sudo usermod -aG user42 your_username
+2. sudo adduser new_username // create a username
+3. sudo usermod -aG user42 your_username
- sudo usermod -aG evaluating your_new_username getent group user42 // check if the user is the group getent group evaluating // check the group groups // to see which groups the user account belongs to chage -l your_new_username // to check if the password rules are working in users
+4. sudo usermod -aG evaluating your_new_username
+5. getent group user42 // check if the user is the group
+6. getent group evaluating // check the group
+7. groups // to see which groups the user account belongs to
+8. chage -l your_new_username // to check if the password rules are working in users

-             **Creating sudo.log**
+   ## Part 6.4 - Creating sudo.log

-cd /var/log
+1. cd /var/log
-Then type mkdir sudo (if it already exists, then continue to the next step).
+2. mkdir sudo (if it already exists, then continue to the next step).
-Then type cd sudo && touch sudo.log
+3. cd sudo && touch sudo.log

-             **Config Sudoers Gr**
+   ### Part 6.4.1 - Config Sudoers Gr

-First type sudo nano /etc/sudoers to go the sudoers file Now edit your sudoers file to look like the following by adding in all of the defaults Defaults    env_reset
+1. sudo nano /etc/sudoers //to go the sudoers file
+2. Now edit your sudoers file to look like the following by adding in all of the defaults Defaults    env_reset
 Defaults    mail_badpass
 Defaults    secure_path="/usr/local/sbin:/usr/local/bin:/usr/bin:/sbin:/bin"